ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Listener -> ConnectionReceived<Connection>
 ~~~

-The ConnectionReceived event occurs when a Remote Endpoint has established a
+The ConnectionReceived Event occurs when a Remote Endpoint has established a
 transport-layer connection to this Listener (for Connection-oriented
 transport protocols), or when the first Message has been received from the
 Remote Endpoint (for Connectionless protocols), causing a new Connection to be
 created.
 The resulting Connection is contained within the ConnectionReceived
-event, and is ready to use as soon as it is passed to the application via the
+Event, and is ready to use as soon as it is passed to the application via the
 event.

 ~~~
 Listener.SetNewConnectionLimit(value)
 ~~~

-If the caller wants to rate-limit the number of inbound Connections it that will be delivered,
+If the caller wants to rate-limit the number of inbound Connections that will be delivered,
 it can set a cap using SetNewConnectionLimit().
 This mechanism allows a server to
 protect itself from being drained of resources.
 Each time a new Connection is delivered
-by the ConnectionReceived event, the value is automatically decremented.
+by the ConnectionReceived Event, the value is automatically decremented.
 Once the
 value reaches zero, no further Connections will be delivered until the caller sets the
 limit to a higher value.
 By default, this value is Infinite.
-The caller also is able to reset
+The caller is also able to reset
 the value to Infinite at any point.

 ~~~